Thinner (novel): Background

 The idea for Thinner came to author Stephen King during an annual medical exam.
 King knew he had gained weight, and as soon as he entered the exam room, the doctor asked him to step on the scale.
 King was angered at the doctor for not allowing him to undress or use the bathroom first.
 The doctor informed King that he was overweight at 236 lb and his cholesterol levels were elevated, and recommended losing weight and quitting smoking.
 King spent the next few days fuming over the doctor's perceived insolence, but upon calming down, he decided to lose weight and cut back on his smoking.
 When he managed to lose a few pounds, he was simultaneously delighted and distressed, elaborating that "Once the weight actually started to come off, I began to realize that I was attached to it somehow, that I didn't really want to lose it.
 Then I began to think about what would happen if somebody started to lose weight and couldn't stop".

 In several scenes in the story, the Gypsy characters speak in what was intended to be their native language.
-Not knowing the said language, King turned to Czechoslovakian editions of his books and pulled random phrases from them.
+Not knowing said language, King turned to Swedish editions of his books and pulled random phrases from them (in the book Haunted Heart by Lisa Rogak, the language is erroneously identified as Czechoslovak).
 King noted that his readers called him out on this, and admitted that he "deserved to be because it was lazy".
 The novel's working title, Gypsy Pie, became the name of the book's 27th chapter.

 Thinner was published in November 1984 as the fifth book by Richard Bachman.
 It was Bachman's first book to be published in hardcover.
 In May of that year, the book was presented at the American Booksellers Association Convention as a featured title.
 The novel was heavily advertised and promoted in bookstores across the country.
 Elaine Koster, in a promotional letter attached to advance reading copies, wrote "As the publisher of some of the finest horror novels ever written, it takes a lot to get me excited about a new horror writer.
 Such a writer has now appeared".
 Koster knew that King was the real author of Thinner, but repressed the urge to reveal the writer's identity in respect to his privacy.